metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 v2 replaces the concept of tranches with "loan limit ticks", which are like tranches at arbitrary loan limits.
 Capital from a tick can only be used for the principal (or purchase price) of a loan up to its loan limit.
 For example, if there is a 5 ETH tick with 100 ETH of deposits, capital drawn from that tick can only be used to fund the 0-5 ETH portion of a loan, or an intermediate portion, like 2-5 ETH.

-When a v2 Vault funds (or buys) a loan, it sources the capital from multiple, subsequent ticks up to the principal (or purchase price) of the loan.
-As an example, a v2 Vault might use five ticks at limits 10, 20, 30, 45, 60 ETH to fill a loan from 0-10, 10-20, 20-25, 25-40, 40-50 ETH.
+When a v2 Pool funds (or buys) a loan, it sources the capital from multiple, subsequent ticks up to the principal (or purchase price) of the loan.
+As an example, a v2 Pool might use five ticks at limits 10, 20, 30, 45, 60 ETH to fill a loan from 0-10, 10-20, 20-25, 25-40, 40-50 ETH.
 More aggressive ticks receive greater a interest rate on their capital, in exchange for insuring less aggressive ticks against default.

 Enabling depositors to attach an arbitrary loan limit to their capital is what allows the v2 design to eliminate a price oracle and LTV-based parameters.
-Now, the maximum LTV supported by a Vault is simply the capital available up to the highest loan limit.
+Now, the maximum LTV supported by a Pool is simply the capital available up to the highest loan limit.
 This approach also gives depositors more flexibility with the risk they would like to take, instead of being limited to two tranches and slow, governance-driven LTV limits.
 However, it also requires more active position management by depositors at the higher loan limits.

 In order to balance the flexibility of arbitrary loan limits with gas efficiency, the number of ticks used to fund a loan needs to be finite and limited to about 10 on L1.
 This is achieved by imposing a minimum spacing requirement between the ticks.
 When a deposit is made into a new tick, it must be at least a fixed percentage away from an adjacent tick (for example, 25%).
 By making the spacing requirement a relative percentage, ticks for both low and high collateral value assets can be seamlessly supported.
 For example, both sets of ticks below are spaced 25% apart, but are 10x apart in value: